Black Hammer Party: Fayetteville police raid

 On July 19, 2022, police in Fayetteville, Georgia received an anonymous call from someone claiming to be held against their will in a home rented by the Black Hammer Party.
 A SWAT team was sent to search the home, where there were ten people inside.
 Nine walked out willingly.
 An 18-year-old man identified as Amonte T. Ammons was killed by an apparent self-inflicted gunshot to the head.
+Black Hammer Party claimed that Ammons was murdered by SWAT responders.
 The duration of the standoff was several hours, and the surrounding neighborhood received a shelter-in-place order.

 Gazi Kodzo was arrested and charged with aggravated sodomy, conspiracy, false imprisonment, kidnapping, aggravated assault, and street gang activity.
-Another man, an associate of Kodzo named Xavier H. Rushin, was arrested and charged with kidnapping, assault, and false imprisonment.
+Another man, an associate of Kodzo named Xavier H. Rushin, was arrested and charged with kidnapping, assault, false imprisonment, and street gang activity.
+Rushin took a plea bargain which includes both a sentence of 20 years in the Georgia state prison system with the possibility of parole on July 2025 and to give witness testimony during the state of Georgia's case against Kodzo.
 The group is under joint investigation by the FBI and local authorities.
 According to a local street gang investigator, the group had been under surveillance by police for months prior to the incident.

+On January 29, 2025, the District Attorney's Office of Fayette County, Georgia decided to drop all charges against Kodzo.
+Chief assistant prosecutor David Studdard explained that "the expected testimony by [Rushin] and other key witnesses was unreliable and the case had languished too long".
+Furthermore, according to Studdard, Kodzo's lawyers claimed he was thereby "out of the activist business".
+The The Atlanta Journal-Constitution wrote that "the Kodzo is free but his Black Hammer Party is in shambles", as "the group’s many social media channels have been dormant for the past year or longer, the last posts switching between posting pro-Russian propaganda and raising money for Kodzo’s criminal defense."